specious/dotfiles/README.md

 Some parts may be specific to the Linux system I use.

+## .zshrc

+These are configuration options for [zsh](https://en.wikipedia.org/wiki/Z_shell), which are in addition to [oh-my-zsh](https://ohmyz.sh/) with my [custome prompt](https://github.com/specious/bender) and customizations that pertain specifically to my local system.

 ## .vimrc

 Vim is currently my favorite editor.
 Every line in my .vimrc is intentional.